marcoeg/etrap-sdk/examples/README.md

 ### Verification Tools

+- **etrap_verify_sdk.py** - Production-ready transaction verification tool (drop-in replacement for etrap_verify.py)
-- **verify.py** - Full-featured command-line tool demonstrating all SDK capabilities
+- **sdk_demo.py** - Comprehensive SDK demonstration tool showcasing all SDK capabilities
-- **etrap_verify_sdk.py** - Drop-in replacement for etrap_verify.py using the SDK

-## The Verification Tool (verify.py)
+## SDK Demo Tool (sdk_demo.py)

-The `verify.py` script is a comprehensive command-line tool that demonstrates all capabilities of the ETRAP SDK.
-It provides functionality similar to the core `etrap_verify.py` tool but uses the SDK for all operations.
+The `sdk_demo.py` script is a comprehensive demonstration tool that showcases all capabilities of the ETRAP SDK.
+It's designed for learning, exploration, and debugging.
+For production transaction verification, use `etrap_verify_sdk.py` instead.

+**When to use which tool:**
+- **`etrap_verify_sdk.py`** - For production transaction verification, automation, and as a drop-in replacement for the original etrap_verify.py
+- **`sdk_demo.py`** - For learning the SDK, exploring blockchain data, debugging issues, and testing SDK features

 ### Features